 Take Action

-API validates user permissions, checks byte balance, deducts costs, and tracks API key usage before allowing workflow execution to proceed.
+The take-action-v2 API validates user permissions, checks byte balance, deducts costs, and tracks API key usage before allowing workflow execution to proceed.

 Endpoint